 If you want to see whether your Yeezy Statics are real but you are in a rush, here are the quickest ways to tell a real from a fake.
 This may be helpful for in-person meetings, where you need to know whether a pair is real or not quickly.

-Here’s what I’d do personally if I’d have 30 seconds to authenticate a pair.
+Here’s what we’d do personally if I’d have 30 seconds to authenticate a pair.

 If you have read this guide and are still uncertain about whether your shoe is real or fake, the Legit Check App offers an authentication service to put your mind at ease.